Most teams try random fixes when RAG breaks. This tree saves the hours — and the one diagnostic question at the root saves most of them.

 Building On Previous Knowledge

 The LLM might ignore the retrieved context.
 It might hallucinate despite having good context.
-It might use the context but synthesize incorrectly.
-Retrieval gave us ingredients; now we need to cook them properly.
+It might use the context but synthesise incorrectly.
+Two systems, two independent ways to fail.

 What Goes Wrong Without This: